CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Next you call follow these steps:

-**Step1**	Open the application and	Click on _Generate Keys_ (on the top right corner).
+**Step1**	Open the application and	click on _Generate Keys_ (on the top right corner).
 The tool will open a new window and ask you to add a password (_Private Key Passphrase_).
 This password will be associated to your private key.
 Set a strong password.

 When you click on _OK_, the tool will generate a key pair:
 - a private key (nsurname_crypt4gh.key)
 - a public key (nsurname_crypt4gh.pub)

+ **SDD_Screeshot4_5**

-The keys and file names will be showed in the Activity Log and saved in the the same folder in which the Application was downloaded.
+The keys/file names will be displayed in the Activity Log and saved in the the same folder in which the Application was downloaded.

+ **SDD_Screeshot6**

 !!!
 Note
-If you loose of forget the password you will be unable to decrypt the files.
+If you loose or forget the password you will be unable to decrypt the files.
 Do not share your private key and your password.